1945

 The last known image of the former TWA

-Lodestar appears to the left.
-Lockheed
+Lodestar appears (left).
+Lockheed Lodestar

-Lodestar Model 18, N33604, C/N 2170.
-The
+Model 18, N33604, C/N 2170.
+The origin of the

-of Military Aircraft Photographs (M.A.P.).
-It
+Aircraft Photographs (M.A.P.).
+It then

-then transferred to Michael Zoeller, London,
+transferred to Michael Zoeller, London,

 webmaster for (